PASS THE POLICE APPLICATION FORM

 - Try to tailor your answers around the ‘core competencies’ and include any keywords or phrases you think are relevant.

 - Fill the form out in the correct ink colour.
-If you fail to follow this simple instruction then your form may end up in the bin!
+If you fail to follow this simple instruction then your form may discarded before it has even been read!

 - Follow all instructions carefully.